Nunatsiavut

 Nunatsiavut (/nuːˈnɑːtsiəvᵿt/; ᓄᓇᑦᓯᐊᕗᑦ) is an autonomous area claimed by the Inuit in Newfoundland and Labrador, Canada.
 The settlement area includes territory in Labrador extending to the Quebec border.
 In 2002, the Labrador Inuit Association submitted a proposal for limited autonomy to the government of Newfoundland and Labrador.
 The constitution was ratified on December 1, 2005, at which time the Labrador Inuit Association ceased to exist, and the new Government of Nunatsiavut was established, initially being responsible for health, education and cultural affairs.
 It is also responsible for setting and conducting elections, the first of which was executed in October 2006.
 An election for the ordinary members of the Nunatsiavut Assembly was held on May 4, 2010.
-The Nunatsiavut Assembly was dissolved on April 6 in preparation for the election.
 Its incumbent president is Johannes Lampe who assumed office in 2016.

 In Inuttitut/Inuktitut, Nunatsiavut means "Our Beautiful Land".
 This name was ratified by the Labrador Inuit Constitution and passed by the Labrador Inuit Association in 2002.
 A primary objective of autonomy is for the preservation of the Inuit culture and language, as well as the environment through environmental stewardship.

 Nunatsiavut is counted in the census as Division 11.